-- Observe targeted skills for independent practice through student-recorded videos or within virtual class setting. - Send home tools such as a laptop with embedded speech to text software for long writing assignments and/or a specialized desk or chair to assist with proper posture development. - Set up supportive home learning environment.
+- Observe targeted skills for independent practice through student-recorded videos or within virtual class setting. - Send home tools such as a laptop with embedded speech to text software for long writing assignments and/or a specialized desk or chair to assist with proper posture development. - Consult with Kieara's family to set up supportive home learning environment.